QutEcoacoustics/research-blog/_posts/2018-07-18-Consistent-Manual-Annotations.md

 What about repetitive vocalisations?
 Because of the huge variety in the way birds produce repetitive vocalisations, it is often unclear what should be included within a single annotation.
 Some calls are periodically repeated with clear pauses in between, and in those cases it might make sense to count each of those repeated vocalisations separately.
-Others are are repeated so fast that they should be counted as one continuous vocalisation that oscillates in amplitude.
+Others are repeated so fast that they should be counted as one continuous vocalisation that oscillates in amplitude.
 At what threshold are the repetitions close enough together to count it as one single vocalisation?
 Does it matter how complex each repetition is?